Best daily deals

 Consider the Jabra Elite 4 ($79 at Amazon) if you want a better IP55 rating and a more secure fit.
 Jabra outfits these comfortable buds with excellent isolation and less impressive ANC.
 Android users can benefit from the aptX codec, which we tend to favor over LDAC for its non-variable transfer rate.
 Of course, the battery life is one concession, but they sound really good by default.

 Finally, who better to compete with the Anker Soundcore Liberty 4 NC than the Anker Soundcore Space A40?
 These stemless earbuds are IPX4-rated and utilize the same Soundcore app to access EQ and ANC.
 These use the same LDAC, AAC, and SBC combo.
 The battery life is shy of 8 hours, which is still impressive for $79 at Amazon.
-The real downsides of these is that the case isn’t very sturdy, and the Anker Soundcore Space A40 microphone handles wind notably worse.
+The real downsides of these are that the case isn’t very sturdy, and the Anker Soundcore Space A40 microphone handles wind notably worse.
 Still, this could be a moot point if you rarely make calls in the wind.
+It might also be worth waiting to see if the Anker Soundcore Liberty 4 Pro is actually released this year.

 Frequently asked questions